Shubhamsharma1101/TEMPSENS/README.md

 <BR>

-The wires that are yellow in colour are on the top side of the board and orange ones are at the bottom.
+Next step is to get your PCB board made once you have got your PCB  solder the socket headers to the PCB.
+Be carefull while soldering the PCB use the safety glasses while doing it.

 <BR>

 ![pcb design](https://user-images.githubusercontent.com/43188523/48296731-7f672d00-e468-11e8-8140-c19316ed11c4.jpg)
 <BR>

-Next step is to get your PCB board made once you have got your PCB  solder the socket headers to the PCB.
-Be carefull while soldering the PCB use the safety glasses while doing it.
+ After that you can just attached your PCB with sensor mounted on it to the raspberry pi .
+Make sure all the wires for the raspberry are connected and your sensor is at the correct address.

 ![img_6730](https://user-images.githubusercontent.com/43188523/48526380-78b82b80-e855-11e8-8536-2ad221079ebd.PNG)
 <BR>
-  After that you can just attached your PCB with sensor mounted on it to the raspberry pi .
-Make sure all the wires for the raspberry are connected and your sensor is at the correct address.